Beongcheon Yu

 Beongcheon Yu (29 December 1925 – 23 November 2022) (Korean: 유병천) was a Korean-born translator of Natsume Sōseki's novel The Wayfarer and author of a critical study on Natsume.
-He also wrote studies of Lafcadio Hearn.
-Yu was born in Korea on 29 December 1925.
-He attended the First Higher School in Tokyo, now known as the University of Tokyo, and received his BA from Seoul National University in 1948.
-He received his MA from the University of Missouri-Kansas City in 1954 and his PhD from Brown University in 1958.
+Yu was born in Korea on 29 December 1925, a twenty-eighth generation descendent in the Yu Clan of Chungju.
+He was selected to attend the Dai-Ichi-Koto Gakko (the First Higher School), now part of the University of Tokyo.
+He graduated with his BA in French literature from Seoul National University in 1948.
+He received his MA from the University of Missouri-Kansas City in 1954 and his PhD in English from Brown University in 1958.
+Known for his critical analyses of Hemingway, Melville, Akutagawa Ryunosuke, the Korean authors Han Yong-Un and Yi Gwangsu, and the life and writings of Lafcadio Hearn, he also wrote about the impact of orientalism on western literature.
 He wrote a review of Herman Melville's Moby Dick, "Ishmael's Equal Eye: The Source of Balance in Moby Dick."
 Yu was professor emeritus in English at Wayne State University.

 Yu died in Paris on 23 November 2022, at the age of 96.